andreramolivaz/TFY-MyBank/README.md

 - Login to the webapp
 - Buy and sell stocks to build your portfolio
 - Create and manage a watchlist of your favorite stocks
-- Real-time stock data from trusted sources with some statistics
+- Real-time stock data from trusted sources with real time graphs
+- Multiple possibilities to manage your trading portfolio (Auto, Assisted, Standard)
 - Secure platform with CSRF protection and user authentication

 <div align="center">